excid3/receipts/README.md

     logo: File.open("app/assets/images/logo.png", "rb")
     logo: "https://www.ruby-lang.org/images/header-ruby-logo@2x.png" # Downloaded with OpenURI
     ```

+  * `logo_fallback` - String to be displayed in place of a logo if no logo was specified. - _Optional, defaults to company name_

+    Set to `false` to not render a fallback string at all.

 * `details` - Array of details about the Receipt, Invoice, Statement.
 Typically, this is receipt numbers, issue date, due date, status, etc.